-While there is, unfortunately, no established timeline for how long PAWS can last, at The Palm Beach Institute, we can help provide you with plenty of resources that can provide you with help and support.
+While there is, unfortunately, no established timeline for how long PAWS can last, we at The Palm Beach Institute can help provide you with plenty of resources that can provide you with help and support.

 What Can Help with Valium Withdrawal?

-There are several different medications that a medical detox center might utilize in order to ease the discomfort of Valium withdrawal symptoms, such as:
+There are several different medications that a medical detox center might utilize to ease the discomfort of Valium withdrawal symptoms, such as:

 - Anticonvulsants: Anticonvulsant medication is administered in the event that the individual undergoing Valium detox begins to experience seizures but has also, in some cases, been found useful in treating the overall symptoms of Valium withdrawals.

 - Antidepressants: Specifically, selective serotonin reuptake inhibitors have been found to be somewhat successful in helping those dependent on benzos cope with withdrawal, and also can help to minimize the impact of rebound anxiety.